-Summary: When growing a business to sell, incorporation can reduce taxes.
+Summary: When growing a business to sell, incorporation can significantly reduce taxes.

 We previously discussed tax savings and deferral.
-The scenario in which you can benefit from tax deferral is when the business earns more cash than you need in a given year.
+Tax deferral benefits most often happen when the business earns more cash than you need in a given year.

 If your business is earning more than you need for living expenses, you can leave the extra cash in the company.
-This means only the lower rate corporate tax is paid and not the higher rate of personal tax.
+This means you pay the lower corporate tax rate and not the higher personal tax rates.

 The additional tax is deferred until it’s paid out to shareholders in the form of wages or dividends.
 (Learn more about salary vs dividends here).